arighi/twitch-ban-game/README.md

  - each <PLAYER> starts with an initial health pool of 50 HP

-   - when PLAYER runs the !ban command we initialize the health pool for
+   - when <PLAYER> runs the !ban command we initialize the health pool for
      <PLAYER> and <TARGET_PLAYER>

- - a PLAYER can run a command !life to show in chat the amount of HP left
+ - <PLAYER> can run a command !life to show in chat the amount of HP left !life
+   <TARGET_PLAYER> can be used to show the amount of HP left of <TARGET_PLAYER>

- - when a PLAYER reaches 0 HP, the PLAYER is banned and cannot run the !ban command until PLAYER is resurrected
+ - when <PLAYER> reaches 0 HP, <PLAYER> is banned and cannot run the !ban command until <PLAYER> is resurrected (see !unban)

  - !unban <TARGET_PLAYER> heals <TARGET_PLAYER> to full health
    (this command can be executed only by broadcaster or mods)

- - PLAYER can get health back using IMG_REVIVE emotes in chat (max +1 HP for each message that contains the IMG_REVIVE emote)
+ - <PLAYER> can get health back using <IMG_REVIVE> emotes in the chat (max +1 HP for each message that contains the <IMG_REVIVE> emote)
 ```

 ## TODO